Luigi Torchi (inventor)

-Luigi Torchi invented the first direct multiplication machine in 1834.
-This was also the second key-driven machine in the world, following that of James White (1822).
+Luigi Torchi was an Italian inventor.
+He invented the first direct multiplication machine in 1834.
+This was also the second key-driven machine in the world, following that of James White in 1822.

 Very little is known about the inventor and the machine.
-We only know that he was a carpenter; his machine was awarded of a gold metal from the Imperial-regio istituto lombardo di scienze, lettere e arti in Milan in 1834.
-A document of such occasion provides the known details of the machine, where a second document shows a drawing of the machine itself.
+It is only known that he was a carpenter; his machine was awarded a gold medal from the Imperial-regio istituto lombardo di scienze, lettere e arti in Milan in 1834.
+A document of the award provides the known details of the machine, while a second document shows a drawing of the machine itself.
 However, no detailed documents about how it worked are known to exist.

-The machine was exhibited in Brera between 1834 and 1837; it was later found by Giovanni Schiaparelli in bad conditions.
-After that, are not known further information about the machine.
+The machine was exhibited in Brera between 1834 and 1837; it was later found by Giovanni Schiaparelli in bad condition.
+Subsequently, no further information about the machine exists.